 .
 Though they arrived with the humans, many of Amol-Kalit’ minor populations have also taken (at least partially) to worshipping the Annunaki Pantheon.
 The Annunaki are known for being fairly active in the affairs of mortals, striving constantly against one another to win worshipers and bestowing powerful favours on their champions.

 Minor populations, such as the Sand Elves, keep to their own theology and pantheons.
 But compared to the Annunaki Pantheon, their prevalence in the region of Amol-Kalit is remarkably limited.

 Little remains known of Amol-Kalit’s history prior to the human migrations.
 Sand Elves are theorized to have dominated the region thousands of years ago, a story supported in the folklore of various non-human populations.
 These tales describe the Sand Elves as either brutal slavers, ruthlessly subjugating the other minor populations...
 Or benevolent peacekeepers, resolving conflicts diplomatically and spreading prosperity.
-What remains consistent is that the Sand Elves were then ruled by a series of Pharaohs, and that they worshiped a formless, genderless deity known as Abtatu.
+What remains consistent is that the Sand Elves were then ruled by a series of Pharaohs, and that they worshipped a formless, genderless deity known as Abtatu.

 What caused the decline of the civilization can only speculated at.
 Internal turmoil, plague, or slave revolt all seem likely, given the separate oral traditions encountered.
 Most scholars surmise it must have been all three.
 Some legends